nicolabs/nicobot/README.md

 With signal, make sure :

 - the `--username` parameter is your phone number in international format (e.g. `+33123456789`).
 In `config.yml`, make sure to put quotes around it to prevent YAML thinking it's an integer (because of the 'plus' sign)
 - specify either `--recipient` as an international phone number or `--group` with a base 64 group ID (e.g. `--group "mABCDNVoEFGz0YeZM1234Q=="`).
-Once registered with Signal, you can list the IDs of the groups you are in with `signal-cli -u +336123456789 listGroups`
+Once registered with Signal, you can list the IDs of the groups you are in with `signal-cli -U +336123456789 listGroups`

 Sample command line to run the bot with Signal :

-    python3 nicobot/transbot.py -b signal -u +33612345678 -g "mABCDNVoEFGz0YeZM1234Q==" --ibmcloud-url https://api.eu-de.language-translator.watson.cloud.ibm.com/instances/a234567f-4321-abcd-efgh-1234abcd7890 --ibmcloud-apikey "f5sAznhrKQyvBFFaZbtF60m5tzLbqWhyALQawBg5TjRI"
+    python3 nicobot/transbot.py -b signal -U +33612345678 -g "mABCDNVoEFGz0YeZM1234Q==" --ibmcloud-url https://api.eu-de.language-translator.watson.cloud.ibm.com/instances/a234567f-4321-abcd-efgh-1234abcd7890 --ibmcloud-apikey "f5sAznhrKQyvBFFaZbtF60m5tzLbqWhyALQawBg5TjRI"